junxit/us-congress-bills-119/metadata.md

 - 2025-01-15 — Motion to reconsider laid on the table Agreed to without objection.
 - 2025-01-15 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 423 - 0 (Roll no. 14). (text: 1/13/2025 CR H105)
 - 2025-01-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 423 - 0 (Roll no. 14). (text: 1/13/2025 CR H105)
+- 2025-01-16 — Received in the Senate and Read twice and referred to the Committee on Environment and Public Works.